Tampa Bay Times: Climate change is a national security threat and economic opportunity for Florida

 Climate change is an existential threat for Florida, but it’s also an opportunity to be seized.
 There’s no reason our state cannot lead the nation, and the world, when it comes to creating green jobs that pay well and do good.
 We can out-compete China, rebuild our economy in the wake of the pandemic, and — in the process — save the only planet we have.

-Stephanie Murphy, a Democrat, represents an District 17, an Orlando-area district, in the U.S. House of Representatives.
+Stephanie Murphy, a Democrat, represents District 7, an Orlando-area district, in the U.S. House of Representatives.
 She formerly served as a national security specialist at the Department of Defense.

 This op-ed was first published by Tampa Bay Times.